 For more than an hour Miss Daisy held court from her Baltimore home, cracking jokes and exchanging stories.
 No one could have ever guessed she was recovering from COVID-19.
-She received the positive diagnosis four days before her birthday.
+She tested positive four days before her birthday.
 It was ironic that fate dealt her one final hurdle on the way to her prestigious centennial.

 “I was scared because my cousin in Antigua recently passed away from COVID,” she says.
 “I said, ‘Lord, my birthday is coming up.’
 But I’m feeling much better.”

 Centenarians are often asked about their secret to long life.
 Some cite healthy living.
 Miss Daisy says she eats “whatever I like” and admits to a weakness for chocolate.
 She “loves” champagne and enjoys an occasional Guinness.

 It’s her devout faith, she says, that’s her main sustenance.
 “I’m a staunch Roman Catholic.”